-Gifts, grants, and contributions for the purpose of adding pollution control equipment to diesel-powered school buses, including contributions that are made pursuant to the settlement of an administrative action or civil action that is brought at the request of the director of environmental protection pursuant to Chapter 3704., 3714., 3734., 6109., or 6111. of the Revised Code, shall be credited to the clean diesel school bus fund, which is hereby created in the state treasury.
-The director shall use money credited to the fund to make grants to school districts in the state and to county boards of developmental disabilities for the purpose of adding pollution control equipment to diesel-powered school buses and to pay the environmental protection agency's costs incurred in administering this section.
-In addition, the director may use money credited to the fund to make grants to school districts and to county boards of developmental disabilities for the purpose of maintaining pollution control equipment that is installed on diesel-powered school buses and to pay the additional cost incurred by a school district or a county board for using ultra-low sulfur diesel fuel instead of diesel fuel for the operation of diesel-powered school buses.
+(A) Gifts, grants, and contributions for the purpose of adding pollution control equipment to diesel-powered school buses and converting diesel-powered school buses to alternative fuels, including contributions that are made pursuant to the settlement of an administrative action or civil action that is brought at the request of the director of environmental protection pursuant to Chapter 3704., 3714., 3734., 6109., or 6111. of the Revised Code, shall be credited to the clean diesel school bus fund, which is hereby created in the state treasury.
+The director shall use money credited to the fund to make grants to school districts in the state and to county boards of developmental disabilities for the purpose of adding pollution control equipment to diesel-powered school buses and converting diesel-powered school buses to alternative fuels by means of certified engine configurations and verified technologies that are consistent with the requirements of section 793 and any regulations adopted under that section and to pay the environmental protection agency's costs incurred in administering this section.
+In addition, the director may use money credited to the fund to make grants to school districts and to county boards of developmental disabilities for the purpose of maintaining pollution control equipment that is installed on diesel-powered school buses .

 Amended by 128th General AssemblyFile No.9,HB 1, §101.01, eff.
 10/16/2009.